anderswrk/docs/help/faq.md

 Yes, you can ask Kliv to create custom components or modify existing ones.
 You can also import components from external libraries.

 ### How does Kliv handle responsive design?
-All applications built with Kliv are responsive by default.
-Kliv uses Tailwind CSS's mobile-first approach to ensure your app works perfectly on all devices.
+All applications built with Kliv are responsive by default and accessible to users with disabilities.
+Kliv uses React, TypeScript, Tailwind CSS, and Vite with automatic mobile optimization, semantic HTML structure, and accessibility compliance built in.

+### What's the difference between templates and from-scratch builds?
+**Templates:** Get fully functional sites with multiple pages and features already built.
+Perfect for quick launches when you find something 70%+ similar to your needs.
+You're somewhat limited by the template structure but get a head start.

+**From-scratch:** Requires detailed initial prompts but gives complete creative control.
+You'll get a skeleton initially and need to flesh out each section through conversation, but the result is completely custom.

 ### Can I integrate with external APIs?
 Absolutely!
 Kliv can help you integrate with any REST API, GraphQL endpoint, or third-party service.
 Just describe what you want to connect to.